-What is DSR?
+What is Demand Side Response?

 Through the FIT scheme, businesses of all sizes that generate their own energy (e.g. solar, wind, hydro, and biomass) can both reduce the costs of their utility bills and receive payments for feeding excess energy back to the grid.
-In contrast, SFFR, DFFR, and Triad management schemes pay generators to either reduce or increase capacity load on the grid to balance supply and flatten energy price volatility.

 If you’re on a half-hourly (HH) or pass-through contract and your business has the ability to modify your electricity demand in response to system operator signals, we can advise you on the best solutions to optimise your electricity usage.
 With our guidance, we can transform demand challenges into financially viable opportunities to increase revenue and corporate social responsibility.

 Get in touch today to speak with an advisor about how to make the most of your existing energy assets to cut costs and optimise efficiency specifically according to your budget and objectives.